ExpressionEngine/ExpressionEngine-User-Guide/source/getting_started/the_big_picture.rst

 simply add your content in the EE Control Panel and the system will automatically format it based on your template designs.
-And since ExpressionEngine is managed using your web browser, you can update your web site from anywhere you have access to the internet.
+And since ExpressionEngine is managed using your web browser, you can update your web site from anywhere you have access to the Internet.

 **************
 Ready to Rock?